-One of your most important responsibilities as an active contributing member is to maintain a current beneficiary designation.
-Please remember any life changing event (marriage, divorce) may negate your current beneficiary.
+One of the most important responsibilities for an active contributing member is to maintain current beneficiary designations.
+Remember, any life changing event (marriage, divorce) may negate a prior beneficiary designation.
 See Beneficiary Designation.

-- TRS defined benefit provides a predictable retirement income for life, including an annual statutory cost-of-living adjustment (COLA) and access to retiree health insurance coverage.
+- TRS defined benefit provides a predictable retirement income for life, including an annual cost-of-living adjustment (COLA) and access — subject to eligibility — to retiree health insurance coverage.

 - Life insurance benefit upon the death of an active member or retiree